CFA® Exam Disability Accommodations

 We grant disability accommodations to candidates whose physical or mental impairment substantially limits, as compared to the general population, their ability to sit for the exam.

-We only review requests submitted online, before the deadline, by candidates who are registered for an exam.
+We only review requests submitted online and complete with all of the required documentation, before the deadline, by candidates who are registered for an exam.

-- Your completed form and supporting documentation in English must be received by the deadline noted above.
+- Your completed form and supporting documentation must be submitted in English and must be received by the applicable deadline noted above.
 Once received, we will confirm receipt via email.

-- Please allow four to six weeks for processing.
+- Please allow four to six (6) weeks for the processing of your request.
 We will notify you regarding the status of your request once it has been evaluated.

 - CFA Institute does not guarantee that your request for disability accommodations will be granted, even if you have previously received disability accommodations.